aaronpriven/MooseX-Role-Flyweight/README.md

 ## normalizer

-    my $obj_key = MyClass->normalizer(%constructor_args);
+    $instance_identifier_string = My::Class->normalizer( $init_args_hashref );

 This class method generates the keys used by `instance()` to identify objects for storage and retrieval in the cache.
-Generally you should not need to access this method directly unless you want to modify the way it generates the cache keys.

-It accepts the arguments used for construction and returns a string representation of those arguments as the key.
+It is passed the arguments used for construction as a hashref (after they have passed through `BUILDARGS`).
+It returns a string representation of those arguments as the key.
 Equivalent arguments will result in the same string.

-It does not handle blessed references as arguments.
+Note that this does not handle blessed references as arguments.

+Generally you should not need to access this method directly.
+The only reason you would want to know about this method is if you want to change the way it generates the cache keys, in which case you should wrap or override this method in your class that consumes this role.

 # NOTES ON USAGE